syreniti5667/zabbix-auto-provisioning/README.md

 # zabbix-auto-provisioning

-Automated host provisioning via JSON-RPC API using YAML configuration.

 ## Overview
 This tool automates the process of mass onboarding new devices (hosts, switches, cameras) into Zabbix.
 Instead of manual UI configuration, it reads a YAML inventory file and communicates with Zabbix API to provision hosts with specific templates, groups, and interfaces.

 ## Features
 - **Mass Provisioning:** Creates multiple hosts in seconds.